sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 ### Finalize

 1. Boot to single user mode: Turn on the machine using virtualbox manager.
 When the virtualbox window says to press F12 to select boot device, hold left shift until Grub appears.
-For Wasta 16.04, choose Advanced options, and then the recovery option.
+For Wasta 16.04 and 18.04, choose Advanced options, and then the recovery option.
 Choose root from the recovery menu.

 * Remount filesystem for writing